siddharthc30/SafetyEye/README.md

 # SafetyEye

-A computer vision based object detection application that helps to monitor and detect social distancing in public places.
+A computer vision based object detection command line application that helps to monitor and detect social distancing in public places.

 ## Summary of Contents